Kevin Wicks

 Kevin Wicks is a fictional character from the BBC soap opera EastEnders, played by Phil Daniels.
-Kevin made his first appearance on February 17, 2006, when he was introduced onto the show alongside his two children, Carly (Kellie Shirley) and Deano (Matt Di Angelo).
-He is presented as the nephew of a long-running character, Pat Butcher (Pam St. Clement).
-Kevin, a wheeler-dealer, is described as caring, sensitive, and a cheeky chap.
+Kevin made his first appearance on 17 February 2006, when he was introduced to the show alongside his two children, Carly (Kellie Shirley) and Dean Wicks (Matt Di Angelo).
+He was presented as the nephew of a long-running character, Pat Butcher (Pam St Clement).

-It was announced on August 18, 2007, that Daniels had decided not to renew his contract.
-This resulted in his character, Kevin, being killed off in a car crash on December 31, 2007, in the show.
-He is last seen in the next episode, broadcast on January 1, 2008, when his wife Denise Fox (Diane Parish) goes to visit his corpse.
+It was announced on 18 August 2007 that Daniels had decided not to renew his contract.
+This resulted in his character, Kevin, being killed off in a car crash on 31 December 2007 in the show.
+He is last seen in the next episode, broadcast on 1 January 2008, when his wife, Denise Fox (Diane Parish) visits his corpse.